davidikin45/ReactApp/README.md

 10. Install [Chrome React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
 11. Install [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)

-## Creating a new App with create-react-react, npm and git repo
+## Creating a new App with create-react-react, npm, HMR and git repo
 1. To create a new app open a command line and use the [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) command where my-app is the name of the new app.
 ```
 npx create-react-app my-app --use-npm